rachelng-rpas/openreoc/articles/Record-Keeping Guide/01-overview-casa-requirements.md

 - Completing their personal remote pilot log (s10.06)
 - Completing post-flight entries in the operational log (s10.05)
-- Reporting any unserviceability or incidents
+- Reporting any incidents or unserviceability to the CRP and MC

 ## How Long Do You Keep Records?